atlas-runtime/atlas-guides/setup_atlas.md

     atlas.schedule(func, [args])
 ```
 The `wrap` calls detect and hooks all the potential code (either functions or objects) from a Javascript source file.
-The `init` function prepares and setup the `atlas` ecosystem:
+The `init` function prepares and setup the `atlas` ecosystem by doing the following actions:

- - Parse `atlas-addesses.txt` (contains all the SGX nodes [Port IP]) and setup sockets
+ 1. Parse `atlas-addesses.txt` (contains all the SGX nodes [Port IP]) and setup sockets
- - Allocate and create secure connections (crypto key allocation and handshake) for all the servers
+ 2. Allocate and create secure connections (crypto key allocation and handshake) for all the servers
- - Allocate local workers (that communicate with the remote SGX workers)
+ 3. Allocate local workers (that communicate with the remote SGX workers)
- - Distribute and assign the remote SGX workers to the local workers
+ 4. Distribute and assign the remote SGX workers to the local workers
 At this point, we can start offloading the functions (by calling the `schedule` function) and wait the results (async)

 ## Installation